Gui-Yom/hlbc/README.md

 - Parse the whole bytecode file or any bytecode element
 - Display any bytecode element
 - Restore all possible names
-- Link elements between them (references are manual for flexibility)
+- Link elements between them (with manual references for flexibility)
 - Link elements with their debug information
 - Serialize bytecode back to bytes
+- Decompiler to haxe source code for classes and functions
+- Commandline interface to use the features of this library ([hlbc-cli](hlbc-cli))

 ## Planned features

 - Handcrafted error types instead of `anyhow::Result`
-- Restore and analyze variable names
 - Integrate with the Haxe/Hashlink standard library to restore more names, exclude them from analysis and such
-- Decompile parts of the code to potentially working haxe code (much easier to understand than individual instructions)
 - Gui to render the callgraph in real time
 - Gui to render instructions and decompiled code
 - C API to integrate with other tools